Last updated on November 10th, 2023

 Most car rental companies require the driver to be at least 18.
 Usually, drivers under 25 must pay an additional fee.
 Check with the rental company to be sure.

 The Google Maps app is helpful for directions and traffic flow.
 The MY WAY Autostrade per l’Italia app shows live Autostrada traffic feeds and lets you know exactly where the Safety Tutors are located.
+Check out my favorite Italy Travel Apps.

 The best paper maps of Italy for driving are the Touring Club Italiano maps and the Michelin Italy Road Atlas.
 They can be ordered pre-trip on Amazon or on arrival at airports, gas stations, and bookstores.